savipokharia125/NotNotRun-Installer/README.md

 2. Select "DownLoad Zip".
 3. A Zip file will be downloaded in your desktop.
 4. UnZip the file & click on "NotNotRun setup(x86)" for complete installation.
-5. Follow the directed Steps, hurray done with installation.
+5. Follow the directed Steps, hurrah! done with installation.
 Enjoy the Game :)